 This section details the validation for the Beam calculator.
 Several examples are worked through to determine expected results such as deflections, forces, and stresses.
 These expected results are then compared to the actual output of the calculator.

-The standard beam equations for a cantilever beam loaded at the free end are given below:
+The standard beam equations for a simply-supported beam with an intermediate load are given below:

-For the validation case, an Aluminum 6061-T6 beam with a 1 inch diameter circular cross-section and a length of 10 inches is loaded at 1000 lbf.
+For the validation case, an Aluminum 6061-T6 beam with a 1 inch diameter circular cross-section and a length of 10 inches will be loaded at 1000 lbf at a location of a = 3 in.
 The inputs are:

 L = 10 in